Amazon.com, Inc. (NASDAQ:AMZN) Shares Sold by Sloy Dahl & Holst LLC

-Several other institutional investors and hedge funds have also recently added to or reduced their stakes in AMZN.
-Savior LLC increased its stake in Amazon.com by 1,085.0% during the second quarter.
-Savior LLC now owns 237 shares of the e-commerce giant’s stock valued at $25,000 after acquiring an additional 217 shares during the period.
-Rocky Mountain Advisers LLC increased its stake in Amazon.com by 1,311.8% during the second quarter.
-Rocky Mountain Advisers LLC now owns 240 shares of the e-commerce giant’s stock valued at $25,000 after acquiring an additional 223 shares during the period.
-Iron Horse Wealth Management LLC increased its stake in Amazon.com by 4,540.0% during the second quarter.
-Iron Horse Wealth Management LLC now owns 232 shares of the e-commerce giant’s stock valued at $25,000 after acquiring an additional 227 shares during the period.
-Wells Financial Advisors INC increased its stake in Amazon.com by 1,900.0% during the second quarter.
-Wells Financial Advisors INC now owns 280 shares of the e-commerce giant’s stock valued at $30,000 after acquiring an additional 266 shares during the period.
-Finally, Maryland Capital Advisors Inc. increased its stake in Amazon.com by 1,900.0% during the second quarter.
-Maryland Capital Advisors Inc. now owns 300 shares of the e-commerce giant’s stock valued at $32,000 after acquiring an additional 285 shares during the period.
-57.64% of the stock is currently owned by institutional investors.
+Several other hedge funds have also bought and sold shares of AMZN.
+Savior LLC lifted its stake in Amazon.com by 1,085.0% in the 2nd quarter.
+Savior LLC now owns 237 shares of the e-commerce giant’s stock valued at $25,000 after purchasing an additional 217 shares during the last quarter.
+Rocky Mountain Advisers LLC lifted its position in Amazon.com by 1,311.8% during the second quarter.
+Rocky Mountain Advisers LLC now owns 240 shares of the e-commerce giant’s stock worth $25,000 after acquiring an additional 223 shares during the last quarter.
+Iron Horse Wealth Management LLC lifted its position in Amazon.com by 4,540.0% during the second quarter.
+Iron Horse Wealth Management LLC now owns 232 shares of the e-commerce giant’s stock worth $25,000 after acquiring an additional 227 shares during the last quarter.
+Wells Financial Advisors INC lifted its position in Amazon.com by 1,900.0% during the second quarter.
+Wells Financial Advisors INC now owns 280 shares of the e-commerce giant’s stock worth $30,000 after acquiring an additional 266 shares during the last quarter.
+Finally, Maryland Capital Advisors Inc. lifted its position in Amazon.com by 1,900.0% during the second quarter.
+Maryland Capital Advisors Inc. now owns 300 shares of the e-commerce giant’s stock worth $32,000 after acquiring an additional 285 shares during the last quarter.
+57.64% of the stock is currently owned by institutional investors and hedge funds.

 Amazon.com Price Performance

-In other Amazon.com news, CEO Adam Selipsky sold 520 shares of the stock in a transaction dated Monday, October 17th.
-The stock was sold at an average price of $112.20, for a total transaction of $58,344.00.
-Following the completion of the transaction, the chief executive officer now owns 113,640 shares in the company, valued at approximately $12,750,408.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-In other Amazon.com news, CEO Adam Selipsky sold 520 shares of the stock in a transaction dated Monday, October 17th.
-The stock was sold at an average price of $112.20, for a total transaction of $58,344.00.
-Following the completion of the transaction, the chief executive officer now owns 113,640 shares in the company, valued at approximately $12,750,408.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, CEO Douglas J. Herrington sold 7,456 shares of the stock in a transaction dated Monday, November 21st.
-The stock was sold at an average price of $94.00, for a total value of $700,864.00.
-Following the transaction, the chief executive officer now owns 533,435 shares of the company’s stock, valued at approximately $50,142,890.
+In other news, CEO Adam Selipsky sold 345 shares of the company’s stock in a transaction dated Tuesday, November 1st.
+The shares were sold at an average price of $102.00, for a total transaction of $35,190.00.
+Following the transaction, the chief executive officer now owns 112,795 shares in the company, valued at $11,505,090.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, CEO Adam Selipsky sold 345 shares of the company’s stock in a transaction dated Tuesday, November 1st.
+The shares were sold at an average price of $102.00, for a total transaction of $35,190.00.
+Following the transaction, the chief executive officer now owns 112,795 shares in the company, valued at $11,505,090.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Daniel P. Huttenlocher sold 1,720 shares of the company’s stock in a transaction dated Thursday, November 17th.
+The shares were sold at an average price of $95.70, for a total transaction of $164,604.00.
+Following the transaction, the director now owns 22,440 shares in the company, valued at approximately $2,147,508.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 52,948 shares of company stock worth $5,135,922.
-Corporate insiders own 12.70% of the company’s stock.
+Over the last 90 days, insiders have sold 52,948 shares of company stock worth $5,135,922.
+Company insiders own 12.70% of the company’s stock.

 Amazon.com Profile